 (9.4km cycle or walk)

-This section travels alongside the mighty Clutha Mata-au River with its distinctive turquoise colour, constant flow and ever changing eddies.
-Watch out for signs of the 1880s' goldrush and imagine the conditions hardy settlers faced.
+This section follows the banks of the mighty Clutha Mata-au River with its distinctive turquoise water, fast flow and ever changing eddies.
+Look out for signs of the 1880s' goldrush and imagine the conditions hardy settlers faced.
 Travelling downstream, carpets of orchards on both sides of the valley cut a swathe of colour whatever the season.